MISSION

 ®

-— Kamatara Johnson
+— Kamatara

 (Circles USA Executive Director)

 Circles reports chapter results at individual and community levels.
-Participants steadily grow skills and income, decrease dependence on public assistance, and expande resources and support networks.
+Participants steadily grow skills and income, decrease dependence on public assistance, and expand resources and support networks.
 At the community and national levels, Circles USA connects diverse peoples across class lines and ideology, changes attitudes about poverty, and contributes to policy change.

 Circles USA collects participants’ survey data prior to the start of the initiative, after training, and then every six months during the initiative.
 Longitudinal data is collected at 24, 36, and 48 months.